 Setting up your new Profile/User

-• Press Start, Choose your preferred language
+• Press Start, then choose your preferred language

-• Skip restore backup & Press Start
+• Skip Restore backup & Press Start

-You now have a fresh vanilla install of GrapheneOS in a seperate profile on your phone.
+You now have a fresh vanilla install of GrapheneOS in a seperate profile on your phone!

 Install Google Play Services